Contributors: Philip Lhermette, Elise Robertson

 - Ideally been trained on a formal rigid endoscopy course and wet-lab experience.

 - Good level of competence required for assisting in procedures, monitoring anesthetic/oxygenation of patient, assisting in sample collection/operating instrumentation, and handling of pathological samples.

 - Light cable and xenon or metal halide light source.

-- Often poor quality images due to few fiberoptic bundles.
+- Often poor quality images due to few fiberoptic bundles and light transmission.

 - video and still image capture system for patient documentation.